Meat industry: Forecasts

 A Food and Agriculture Organization and OECD project for meat production across the world, project significant increases in animals slaughter from 2025 to 2034, as global demand for meat increases especially in lower middle income and lower income countries.

 Sectors involved

 When describing the meat industry, typically the focus is on the steps between breeding and rearing animals, typically in industrial-type operations, and slaughter, through to the processing and distribution of the meat.
-Like other parts of the food system -- industrial scale companies tend to combine multiple of these items.
+Like other parts of the food system—industrial scale companies tend to combine multiple of these items.

 Most companies involved in the meat industry, also own businesses, factories or brands focused on using animal by-products, such as slaughterhouse waste used in pet food, or creating inputs for the sector, such as cattle feed.

+Meat packing

+Meat-packing also includes making processed meat.

+Distribution

+A meat jobber, also known as a meat wholesaler or meat distributor, is an entity that purchases meat products from producers, typically in large quantities, and sells them to retailers.

+Meat jobbers came to prominence in the 1940s, as the American highway system began to expand, superseding rail-based branch houses.

+Some meat jobbers known as meat breakers or meat boners would further process meat.
+In preparation for resale to retail, they "broke" the meat down from quarters to subprimal cuts and boned them prior to shipping.
+Retailers used these meat jobbers since they offered flexibility in cuts, and independent packers used them since they had to do minimal processing, requiring minimal capital investment.

+A meat broker is an entity of the meat industry that brokers the buying and selling of meat, carcasses, animal products, and animals such as cattle, sheep, swine, goats, horses, etc. Meat brokers can also be known as poultry brokers or meat and poultry broker depending on their offerings.

 Criticism

 Criticized aspects and effects of industrial meat production include: